inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 <img src="https://raw.githubusercontent.com/inertia7/timeSeries_sp500_R/master/reports/figures/acf_pacf.png">

+When there is large autocorrelation within our lagged values, we see geometric decay in our plots, which is a huge indicator that we will have to take the difference of our time series object.

 ## Transforming our data to adjust for non-stationary

-From visual inspection of the time series object and the other graphs used for exploratory purposes we decided it is appropriate to difference our time series object to account for the *non-stationarity* and see how that fares!
+From visual inspection of the time series object and the previously mentioned statistical tests used for exploratory analysis, we decided it is appropriate to difference our time series object to account for the *non-stationarity* and see how that fares!

 A way to make a time-series *stationary* is to find the difference across its consecutive values.
 This helps stabilize the mean, thereby making the time-series object stationary.